WeidongLi-KG/JointRuleKGE/data/FB15k/README.md

-The data file can be obtained from https://github.com/thunlp/KB2E and unzip the data.zip file
+The data file can be obtained from https://github.com/thunlp/KB2E. data.zip